 Templates can be cloned, modified, and dynamically customized at send time.

 Campaigns send messages, customizing their associated template’s content at send time for each recipient (using contact profile data and campaign triggering event data, if applicable).
 Blast campaigns send messages to selected contact lists one time or on a recurring schedule.
 Triggered campaigns send messages to individual contacts or lists when Iterable receives a triggering API call.
-Workflows can also trigger campaign sends.
+Journeys can also trigger campaign sends.

 Iterable can send campaigns for any of its associated message mediums: email, push notification, in-app message, SMS, or web push notification.